Deltafox137/codepath-prework/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app!
-* [x] a counter to show how many strikes the player has
+* - a counter to show how many strikes the player has

 ## Video Walkthrough (GIF)